aliOzanDemirel/playground-examples/simple-stream-combiner/README.md

 ### Stream Combiner

 * Check [homework](homework.md) for definition and requirements
+    * Only 3pt library used is for xml serialization: `jackson-dataformat-xml`
+* Default configuration packaged with jar will start 1 producer&consumer, emitting random xml data from infinite stream
 * `Makefile` and `.local` directory are used for development, can be referred for example commands
+    * Running `make coverage` will build runnable jar artifacts by running all tests and generating coverage report
     * Running `make producer` first and then `make combiner` will start 3 producers (and consumers) with test xml data
-* Default configuration packaged with jar will start 1 producer&consumer, emitting random xml data from infinite stream
+    * Can configure a specific `JAVA_HOME` in `Makefile` to be used by its commands

 ```shell
 git clone git@github.com:aliOzanDemirel/playground-examples.git